xerolinux/XeroSite/docs/projects/cosmic-script.md

 ### Wrapping up

 That's it for now.
 If you would like to help out so we can bring it to the public, you are more than welcome to.
 Especially when it comes to the *Hardware Checker* part which requires a lot of testing that I cannot do due to limited hardware availability.
-You can find the code >> [**Here**](https://github.com/xerolinux/xero-plasma/blob/main/xero-cosmic.sh){:target="_blank"}.

 **Cosmic** is shaping up to be the DE that *might* break the current *Top 2* (KDE and Gnome) making it the *Top 3* DEs of all time.
 Who knows ?
 I wish the **System76** team all the best.